Fender Jazzmaster: Fender Japan

-Fender's Japanese facility is noted for the high quality of its offset-waist guitars.
-These MIJ or CIJ (Made or Crafted In Japan) reissues have been sporadically available outside Japan since the late 1980s, either from Japanese dealers willing to ship overseas, or from US dealers who have imported them.
-However, these Japanese-made Jazzmasters, except for those with JV-prefix serial numbers, are often criticized for essentially having narrow Stratocaster pickups inside the wide soapbar Jazzmaster housings.
-These narrow pickups give the guitar a Strat or Jaguar "honk" rather than the classic, mellow Jazzmaster sound.
-Since 1996, its Squier offshoot has manufactured a budget version called the Jagmaster, though its humbucker pickups and Stratocaster-style bridge give it a much different, "hard rock" sound.
+Fender's Japanese facility produces offset-waist guitars which have been sporadically available outside Japan since the late 1980s, either from Japanese dealers willing to ship overseas, or from US dealers who have imported them.
+Since 1996, its Squier offshoot has manufactured a budget version called the Jagmaster.

 Fender Mexico

 In May 2008, Fender introduced the Classic Player Series Jazzmaster, which was made in Mexico.
-Fender made numerous changes to the original design.
+Fender made changes to the original design.
 This included replacing the bridge with a Tune-o-matic type, giving it a 9.5" fretboard radius and moving the tremolo plate around 1 cm forward towards the bridge.
 The tailpiece was moved forward not for cosmetic or functional reasons, but to reduce the manufacturing cost of the Jazzmaster and Jaguar guitars in the same factory.
 Because of the Jaguar's shorter neck length, the tailpiece is placed relatively further forward than the Jazzmaster's.
-To use the same jigg, both guitars are made with the tailpiece in the same boat position, meaning the Jazzmaster's tailpiece sits closer to the bridge than it does in higher-end Fender models.
+To use the same jig, both guitars are made with the tailpiece in the same position, meaning the Jazzmaster's tailpiece sits closer to the bridge than it does in higher-end Fender models.
 This move changed the visual style of the guitar slightly making it distinct from all other Jazzmasters.
-While altering the visual style, the relocate tailpiece solved two of the critical design flaws in the original guitar by increasing the break angle over the saddles and increasing clearance over the tailpiece's domed screws.
-This relocated tailpiece has remained in the Mexican Jazzmaster line ever since.
-Fender also installed special designed P-90-type high-output single-coil pickups.
+While altering the visual style, the relocated tailpiece imposed solutions to two of the important setup issues in the guitar, by increasing the break angle over the saddles and increasing clearance over the tailpiece's domed screws (this is more commonly achieved by increasing bridge height with a tapered neck pocket shim, or a factory-machined angled pocket on some models).
+The contentious relocated tailpiece has remained in some of the Mexican Jazzmaster line ever since.
+Fender has also sometimes used different, specially designed P-90-type high-output single-coil pickups on limited lines.
 These P-90 pickups operated with a bar magnet at the base instead of the magnetized polepieces of the original pickups.

 September 2010 saw the introduction of the Mexican-made Black Top Jazzmaster HS.
 This guitar sports a Duncan Designed single-coil Jazzmaster neck pickup and a hot vintage alnico humbucking bridge pickup, with other distinctive touches including skirted black amp knobs, a Jazzmaster tremolo tailpiece (without locking button) and a three-way toggle switch.
 Other features include an alder body, maple neck with 9.5"-radius rosewood fretboard, 21 medium-jumbo frets, gloss polyester finish and chrome hardware.